nils-tc/tiny-chat.com/js-api/README.md

 -   `window.tinyChat.setSubtitle(text: str)`: Sets the subtitle of the widget.

 -   `window.tinyChat.setSendButtonEnabled(isEnabled: boolean)`: Enables or disables the 'send message' button.

+-   `window.tinyChat.showNotification()`: Show the first message of the widget inside a notification popup above the chat bubble.
+Work only if there is one message in the widget.

 ## Logged-in user data